Niue Budget Itinerary: 7 Days

 Free/Cheap Things to Do in Alofi

-• Watch whales and dolphins from the lookout at Tomb Point
+• Watch whales and dolphins from Tomb Point

 • Check out historic sites, like Tomb Point and Opaahi